Sharkula347/Project_BaseX/README.md

 ## This software was developed for educational purposes

-Python have built-in module "base64". that works only with Base16, Base32, Base64, Base85
+Python have built-in module "base64". that works with Base16, Base32, Base64, Base85 only.